CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_formula_feeding_how_much_how_often_html.md

-* Over the first few weeks and months, the time between feedings will get longer—about every 3 to 4 hours for most infant formula\-fed babies.
+* Over the first few weeks and months, the time between feedings will get longeraÌ‚â‚¬â€�about every 3 to 4 hours for most infant formula\-fed babies.
 This means you may need to wake your baby to feed.
 You can try patting, stroking, undressing, or changing the diaper to help wake your baby to feed.
 * Some feeding sessions may be long, and other feedings short.
 That is okay.
 Babies will generally take what they need at each feeding and stop eating when they are full.